feelixe/astro-typesafe-routes/README.md

 ```

 ## Usage
-Import the path function and use it as a drop in replacement on links and anywhere else you would use a URL.
+Import the path function and use it as a drop-in replacement on links and anywhere else you would use a URL.
 ```typescript
 ---
 import { $path } from "astro-typesafe-routes";